AlexFullmoon/sbsign/README.md

 To sign any other .efi files, place them in 'user' folder, signed files will appear in 'signed/user'.

-specifically, to sign Ventoy bootloader. install it *without* SecureBoot support, then mount VTOYEFI partition and sign EFI/BOOT/BOOTX64.EFI. **This will not allow chainloading non-signed binaries**, which improves security compared to booting shim loader with single common key; see [this long thread](https://github.com/ventoy/Ventoy/issues/135) for explanations.
+Specifically, to sign Ventoy bootloader. install it *without* SecureBoot support, then mount VTOYEFI partition and sign EFI/BOOT/BOOTX64.EFI. **This will not allow chainloading non-signed binaries**, which improves security compared to booting shim loader with single common key; see [this long thread](https://github.com/ventoy/Ventoy/issues/135) for explanations.

 ### Backing up keys